ga-dc/wdi_student/readme.md

 ### Prompt

-A student has a name, an amount of knowledge (out of 100), and an energy level (out of 100).
-A student starts with a name, 0 knowledge, and is chock full of energy.
+A student has a nickname, amount of knowledge (out of 100), and an energy level (out of 100).
+A student starts with a name, 0 knowledge, and is full of energy.
 A student can choose to either code or take a break.
-Coding increases your knowledge, but takes away from your energy.
-Coding does not increase your knowledge if you are tired to begin with (what numeric value constitutes 'tired' is up to you).
-If you take a break, you won't be tired anymore.
+Coding increases your knowledge, but it makes you tired.
+Coding also does not increase your knowledge if you are tired to begin with.
+If you take a break, you won't be tired anymore :)

 ### Bonus